 Incentives on the import of transport vehicles for tourists

-The exemption from customs duties, excise duty, and VAT on the import of heavy passenger vehicles for collective transport of passengers remains in force.
-Eligible transport vehicles must be duly equipped, aged not more than six years, comprising more than 30 seats, including driver, intended for exclusive transport of tourists and baggage, when imported by companies holding a licence and a tourist transport permit.
+Same as in 2019, it is proposed to exemptn from customs duties, excise duty and VAT the import of heavy passenger vehicles for collective transport of passengers, duly equipped, aged not more than 6 years, comprising more than 30 seats including driver, intended for exclusive transport of tourists and baggage, when imported by companies holding a license and a tourist transport permit.

 Incentives for employers hiring young people